fncbook/fnc/chapter6/implicit.md

 ## Stiff problems

 At each time step in {numref}`Function {number} <function-am2>`, or any implicit IVP solver, a rootfinding iteration of uncertain expense is needed, requiring multiple calls to evaluate the function $\mathbf{f}$.
 This fact makes the cost of an implicit method much greater on a per-step basis than for an explicit one.
 Given this drawback, you are justified to wonder whether implicit methods are ever competitive!
-The answer is emphatically yes, as {numref}`Demo %s <demo-implicit-stiff>` demonstrates.
+The answer is emphatically yes, as @demo-implicit-stiff demonstrates.

 ```{index} stiff differential equation
 ```